Higher arity stability and the functional order property: Verification that is a Ramsey class

 \section{Verification that $\bH_k$ is a Ramsey class}

-The goal of this section is prove Corollary \ref{cor:Gkmod}, which says that the class $\bH_k$ of Definition \ref{def:Hk} has the modeling property.
+The goal of this section is prove Corollary \ref{cor:Gkmod}, which says that the Fra\"{i}ss\'{e} limit $\cH_k$ of the class $\bH_k$ from Definition \ref{def:Hk} has the modeling property.
 By Theorem \ref{thm:scow}, this is equivalent to showing $\bH_k$ has the Ramsey property, and that is the main result of this section.

 \begin{theorem} $\bH_k$ has the Ramsey Property. \end{theorem}